MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

 # Create a React app in Visual Studio

-In this tutorial, you create a React front-end for a ToDo list web app using JavaScript and Visual Studio 2022.
+In this tutorial, you create a React front-end for a to-do list web app using JavaScript and Visual Studio 2022.
 The code for this app can be found at [sayedihashimi/todojswebapp](https://github.com/sayedihashimi/todojswebapp).

 ## Prerequisites